Platform

 What is the difference between traditional and digital advertising?

-Traditional advertising and digital advertising each involve distinct ways to reach your customer and can provide different value.
+Traditional and digital advertising each involve distinct ways to reach customers and can provide different values.
 Traditional advertising focuses on mediums like linear TV, radio, magazines, and out-of-homelike billboards or buses.
-These can create very localized ad campaigns, but result in lower, delayed conversion.
+These can create very localized ad campaigns, resulting in lower, delayed conversion.

-Digital advertising makes use of all new and developing digital formats on websites, apps, social media, and connected TVs.
-Using various datasets, it can be much more targeted (which makes campaigns generally cheaper), it can reach audiences across the world, and offers a two-way interaction with target customers.
-The results are more directly attributable and more cost-efficient, however digital advertising can miss older demographics.
+Digital advertising uses all new and developing digital formats on websites, apps, social media, and connected TVs.
+Using various datasets, it can be much more targeted (which makes campaigns generally cheaper), reach audiences worldwide, and offer a two-way interaction with target customers.
+The results are more directly attributable and more cost-efficient.
+However, digital advertising can miss older demographics.

 Is traditional TV advertising still effective?

-The change in the way consumers see, interact with, and receive advertisements on their television over the last 60 years is so significant that television advertisements from the 1960s almost seem like satire.
-Back then, there were less than 100 total TV channels, color was just making its way into the market, and all television went off-air at midnight.
+The change in how consumers see, interact with, and receive advertisements on television over the last 60 years is so significant that television advertisements from the 1960s almost seem like satire.
+Back then, there were less than 100 TV channels, color was making its way into the market, and all television went off-air at midnight.
 Now, there are more than 1,700 channels, hundreds of streaming services, countless video platforms, and numerous connected TV platforms available—all of which offer increasingly interactive advertising formats.

 With millions “cutting the cord” and leaving traditional broadcast TV in favor of streaming and connected TV (CTV), why are some advertisers resisting the move to CTV?
 As the saying goes: “adapt or die.”